magento/merchdocs/src/configuration/customers/login-as-customer.md

 ## To enable Login as Customer:

-First, Login as Customer should be enabled in the Access Control List.
+Login as Customer should be enabled by default.
+If not, it can be enabled in the Access Control List.

 1. Go to **System** > Permissions > **User Roles**.
 1. Select a Role to edit.